 Look, if you’re actively using Maya to complete projects then you know the importance of your program running smoothly and working quickly.
 No one likes when a program closes unexpectedly or takes half a day to render.
 However, Maya has a variety of uses and each of them tax different components of the PC.
 Depending on the projects you typically do (Animation vs Rendering), another RAM kit may be more beneficial than a CPU upgrade.
 Our sales team has researched and worked extensively with the Autodesk Suite and can give you optimized recommendations within your budget, but we’ll go over a basic understanding of optimizing your custom PC for Autodesk Maya.

-What CPU should I get for Maya?
+What CPU should I get for Maya in my custom computer?

 Well, do you plan on doing a lot of Animation or do are you using Maya primarily for rendering purposes?